exorlive/webwrapper/Readme.md

     * __lastname__: Required.
 The person's lastname.
     * __dateofbirth__: Required.
 The person's date of birth.
 The date will be parsed using either the ISO 8601 defaults (YYYY-MM-DD), failing that it will attempt to parse it using Windows default culture format.
     * __email__: The person's email address.
+* __openworkout__: If filled with a workout id, will tell ExorLive to open that workout.

 #### Usage example